 Current Penn students, go here.

 The Accelerated Master’s program (formally the 4+1 External Submatriculation Program) enables qualified undergraduates outside of the University of Pennsylvania to begin a Master’s degree program at Penn Engineering while still completing their undergraduate degree at their respective institution.
-Currently these include: Bryn Mawr College and Haverford College.
+Currently these include Bryn Mawr College, Haverford College and LaSalle University.
 The deadline to apply for Fall 2021 is February 1, 2021.

 To find out more about our Master’s programs, entry requirements, and/or graduation requirements, go to the list of programs.
 There, you will also find contact information for each program’s graduate coordinator who can answer questions regarding the respective degrees.
 (Please note: the Integrated Product Design Master’s programs are not included in the 4+1.
 Those interested in these programs must apply through the normal application process).
 A list of the Master’s program Graduate Coordinators contact information can be found here.